Sweden

 • Investigation and Discipline

-The Auditors Act of 2001 (as amended 2018) establishes the mechanisms for investigating and disciplining (I&D) authorized public accountants (i.e. those authorized to perform statutory audit).
-In accordance with the law, the Revisorsinspektionen (RI) initiates investigations when inspections reveal material breaches of auditing standards or professional ethics.
+The Auditors Act of 2001 (as amended 2018) establishes the mechanisms for investigating and disciplining (I&D) authorized public accountants and approved public accountants (statutory auditors).
+In accordance with the law, the Revisorsinspektionen (RI) – Swedish Inspectorate of Auditors – has established an I&D system aligned with the best practices of SMO 6, as reported by FAR.

-The board of disciplinary procedure at the RI, which has two members from FAR, initiates investigations based on findings from quality assurance reviews conducted by FAR as per a signed agreement.
-Based on the results of the investigations, the RI issues warnings, withdraws approvals/authorizations, or removes registration licenses (in the case of an audit firm).
+The disciplinary board at the RI, which has two members from FAR, initiates investigations based on findings from quality assurance reviews.
+Based on the results of the investigations, the RI issues warnings, withdraws approvals/authorizations or removes registration licenses (in the case of an audit firm).
 Decisions by the RI may be appealed by a general administrative court.
-Auditors and registered audit firms are required to publish annual reports containing overviews of actions taken as a result of any violations.
+Auditors and registered audit firms are required to publish annual reports containing overviews of actions taken because of any violations.
 Furthermore, the RI is required to publish disciplinary actions on its website.

 • International Financial Reporting Standards